Posted on November 04, 2015 in Arab American Institute

 - Demand Congress to engage in vigorous oversight and public reporting on current CVE programs by:

 - Providing an overview of the current CVE program and its effectiveness;

 - Providing an analysis of the methodology used to develop the current framework;

-- Provide suggestions to put in place greater oversight mechanisms on the government’s CVE program; and
+- Provide suggestions to implement greater oversight mechanisms for the government’s CVE program; and

-- Provide an overview of any negative impacts that such a program would have on Arab American and/or American Muslim communities.
+- Provide an overview of any negative impacts such programs would have on Arab American and/or American Muslim communities.

 - Demand accountability measures from federal, state, and local governments to ensure that relationships between the government and communities, especially Arab American and American Muslim communities, are not exploited to pursue a divisive, controversial, and unproven counter-terrorism program.